codedex-io-nur-sasongko/learn-python/create-gif/readme.md

 ## How to run (first time)
 1. Run `python3 -m venv venv` to create a virtual environment.
 2. Activate the virtual environment by running `source venv/bin/activate`.
-3. Run `pip install -r requirements.txt` to install the required packages.
+3. Run `pip3 install -r requirements.txt` to install the required packages.
 4. Run `python3 create_gif.py` to create the gif.

 ## How to run (after first time)